blynkkk/docs/web-dashboard/for-developers/settings/application-settings/sign-up.md

 ## Preview

-That's what new users will see after click on Sign Up button on the welocme screen.
+That's what new users will see after click on Sign Up button on the welcome screen.
 There are 4 options:

 ![Sign Up is closed.
 Invitations only.](../../../../.gitbook/assets/signup_default.png)